zopencommunity/meta/docs/workshop/intro.md

 After approximately 10 minutes, `which` will be build, test and install.

-## Module 5: Porting a new open source tools with z/OS Open Tools (20 mins)
+## Module 5: Porting a new open source tools with Zopen Community (20 mins)

 Now that you understand the build process, let's attempt to port an open source tool to z/OS by leveraging `zopen generate`